Kos Dodecanese, Greece Travel Guide

 Lowest prices, but fewer options available (November-April).

-Locate the best fit for your travel style and budget in Kos.
+Locate the best suitable for your travel style and budget in Kos.

-Look for small, family-run studios or apartments, notably in quieter areas of Kos Town or in villages like Mastichari or Pyli.
+Look for small, family-run studios or apartments, notably in quieter areas of The Main town on kos or in towns such as Mastichari or Pyli.
 These often have self-catering facilities.

-Consider a hostel in Kos Town for a low price and a social atmosphere.
+Consider a hostel in Kos Town for a low price and a friendly vibe.

 Explore 3-star or 4-star hotels with pools and breakfast in areas like Kos Town, Lambi, or Tigaki.
-Many offer good value.
+Numerous provide good value.

-Opt for 5-star resorts, often all-inclusive, with extensive facilities, spas, and private beach access.
+Opt for 5-star resorts, often all-inclusive, with extensive facilities, spas, and direct access to a private beach.
 Found in Psalidi, Kardamena, or Marmari.

 Rich in Kardamena, Psalidi, and Tigaki.
 They feature kids' clubs, multiple pools, and family rooms.